A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: CALM in Rsync Systems

-In this way, by exploiting the stratified semantics, we are able to emit the $NULL$ message for relation $R$ soon after the computation of the count of the number of tuples in $R$ is completed.
-Since count is a stratified aggregate, \texttt{CntR} -- and therefore also \texttt{NullR} -- belongs to a higher stratum.
-In this way we are assured that the $NULL$ message is emitted after that the instance over $R$ is completed.
-Under the FIFO semantics we are then guaranteed that once a node receives a \texttt{NullR} tuple, the content of $R$ is sealed for what concerns that emitting node.
-This clearly doesn't mean that $R$ is globally sealed, since a tuple produced by a different node can still be floating.
-To have the SCWA hold on $R$, a node must have received a number of $NULL$ messages equal to the number of nodes composing the network: i.e., negation is applied on a stable snapshot of $R$.
-To obtain this, we add to $\mathcal{T}$ the rules:
+In this way, by exploiting the stratified semantics, each node $i$ can send the $\texttt{NULL}$ message for relation $R$ once the computation of the count of the number of tuples in $R$ is completed.
+Since count is a stratified aggregate, \texttt{CntR} -- and therefore also \texttt{SealR} -- belongs to a higher stratum.
+In this way we are assured that the $\texttt{NULL}$ message is emitted after the instance over $R$ has been completed.
+Under the FIFO semantics we are then guaranteed that once a node receives a \texttt{SealR} tuple, the content of $R$ is sealed for what concerns that emitting node.
+This clearly does not mean that $R$ is globally sealed, since a tuple produced by a different node can still be floating.
+To have the SCWA hold on $R$, a node must have received a number of $\texttt{NULL}$ messages equal to the number of nodes composing the network: \ie negation is applied on a stable snapshot of $R$.
+To obtain this, we can add to $\mathcal{T}$ the rules: